-INDEX JOURNAL , Issue No. 4 Secession
+INDEX JOURNAL , Issue No. 5 Liquid Time

 The Dancer from the Dance Images and Imaginaries by Desmond Manderson